Heavy-Division/B78XH/README.md

 ## About

-B78XHL is an open source and free modification of default Boeing 787-10 in Microsoft Flight Simulator.
-B78XHL is a "Lite" version of our B78XH modification.
+B78XH is an open source and free modification of default Boeing 787-10 in Microsoft Flight Simulator.

 ## Features Overview